radavis/usaf-aircraft/data/README.md

 # usaf-aircraft

-Demostrates how to read data from an HTML table, and export that data to CSV.
+Demonstrates how to read data from an HTML table, and export that data to CSV.

 ## Retrieving General USAF Aircraft Information